learn-co-curriculum/dsc-word-count-with-map-reduce-lab/README.md

 ```

+    text/hamlet.txt MapPartitionsRDD[1] at textFile at NativeMethodAccessorImpl.java:0

 The text file has been written in a "line-by-line" manner into the RDD.
 We can access any given entry using simple indexing.

 - Print a few sample lines from the `lines` RDD

 ```python
 # Code here
 ```

+        But even then the morning cock crew loud,
+      Ham.
+Indeed, upon my sword, indeed.

 Similarly, we can also print the whole document, lines by line.